-The details of the EPC Contract as follows:
+The details of the EPC Contract are as follows:

-- The second draw down of \$40,000 from the project finance package, was received on March 20, 2024, with a total of \$49,600 has been drawn from the first tranche of the \$150,000 project finance package agreed in 2023. - Steppe Gold has now made its second milestone payment of \$37,000 towards Phase 2 Expansion for procurement of major long lead items, mobilization costs, early construction works and foundational work. - The major long lead items include the flotations cells, grinding mills, cluster cyclones, thickener units, filters and pumping systems. - The Phase 2 Expansion is proceeding according to projected timelines and budgets, with commissioning planned for the first quarter of 2026.
+- The second draw down of \$40,000 from the project finance package, was received on March 20, 2024, with a total of \$49,600 has been drawn from the first tranche of the \$150,000 project finance package agreed in 2023. - The Company has now made its second milestone payment of \$37,000 towards Phase 2 Expansion for procurement of major long lead items, mobilization costs, early construction works and foundational work, making a total of \$40,000 in milestone payments. - Hexagon is working towards completing the works related to early construction such as discipline design criteria, geotechnical evaluation, trade-off for cell and grinding circuit optimization by end of September 2024. - Procurement orders have been placed for the major long lead items including flotations cells, grinding mills, cluster cyclones, thickener units, filters and pumping systems. - The Phase 2 Expansion is proceeding according to projected timelines and budgets, with commissioning planned for the first quarter of 2026.